Lancashire and Yorkshire Railway: Joint lines

+Unless otherwise stated, the owning railways had equal shares.
+In addition, the L&YR had a one-third stake in the Dearne Valley Railway, the remaining two-thirds of which was owned by private shareholders.

 The system

 The system consisted of many branches and alternative routes, so that it is not easy to determine the location of its main line.
 For working purposes the railway was split into three divisions: